-The intuition behind this interval mechanism centers on how it maintains incentive compatibility.
-The mechanism trades off two scenarios where a sender's upward lie matters: at the lower threshold, lying induces acceptance when payoffs are low; at the upper threshold, lying induces rejection when payoffs are high.
-To understand why this structure is optimal, consider starting from the sender-preferred mechanism and reducing acceptance probability at the bottom of the disagreement region, where the receiver gains most from rejection.
-Since senders are nearly indifferent at this boundary, the change minimally affects their over-reporting incentives.
+Theorem \ref{thm:The-optimum-is} applies this result to show that the optimal ICL mechanism is a type of simple mechanism, which we call an \emph{interval mechanism} (depicted in Figure \ref{fig:Optimal-mechanism-in}).
+It recommends accept for an intermediate range of state values while rejecting at both low and extremely high values.
+This interval mechanism ensures incentive compatibility by trading off two scenarios in which a sender's upward lie is pivotal: at the lower threshold, lying induces acceptance when payoffs are low; at the upper threshold, lying induces rejection when payoffs are high.

+That optimal mechanisms are simple arises from each sender being essentially uninformed in the limit.
+In particular, his signal gives him no further information about the reports of the other senders.
+This is true even conditional on the realized state.
+As a result, any optimal complex ICL mechanism can be replaced by its simple counterpart---which induces the same expected probability of acceptance conditional on the aggregate state---without harming incentives.
+By contrast, such a replacement does not preserve incentives when $N$ is small, as our example in Section 3 illustrates.

+To understand why the interval structure is optimal among simple mechanisms, consider a perturbation of the sender-preferred mechanism which introduces some rejection at the bottom of the disagreement region.
+This has a large benefit for the receiver since it is where she wants to reject most within the disagreement region.
+Moreover, since senders are nearly indifferent at this boundary, the change minimally affects their incentives to lie.
 However, this perturbation still violates incentive compatibility.
-Surprisingly, the cheapest way to restore incentives is to punish senders by rejecting when the payoff to acceptance is highest for all players.
-While this punishment is costly when it occurs, such high-state reports have very low likelihood under truthful reporting relative to upward lies, due to the declining tail of the state distribution (as depicted in Figure \ref{fig:Optimal-mechanism-in}).
-Hence, punishing at the top has the smallest ex-ante cost to the receiver relative to the incentive effect on the sender.
-Nonetheless, the use of such surplus-burning punishments imply that we are strictly bound away from first best even in the large-economy limit.
+Perhaps surprisingly, the cheapest way to restore incentives is to punish senders by rejecting when the payoff to acceptance is highest for all players.
+While this punishment is very costly when it occurs, it occurs with extremely low likelihood under truthful reporting.
+At the same time, it has a very high relative likelihood when a sender lies.
+Hence, punishing at the top restores incentives for the sender at the smallest ex-ante cost to the receiver.